 Kona coffee is undoubtedly one of the best coffee strains, not only in the United States but also in the world.
 Farmers grow the beans on the slopes of Mauna Lau and Hualalai volcanoes, with altitudes reaching 3,000 feet.
 These rich growing conditions yield tremendously complex flavors and aromas that make coffee from this region a standard for excellence.

 The price per pound of Kona coffee isn’t cheap, but the world-class flavors justify the cost.
 People that get a medium or dark-roast ground premium Hawaiian coffee from Koa Coffee will get the treat of a chocolaty medium-bodied beverage.
-Make sure when you purchase a bag to only buy from Hawaiian sellers to ensure you’re getting an authentic experience.
+Make sure when you purchase a bag to only buy from Hawaiian sellers to ensure you’re getting an authentic experience and taste.

 Kona also has a unique grading system for coffee beans.
 The highest mark possible is Extra Fancy, which includes ten percent or fewer defects per bag, followed by Fancy and No. 1.
 In addition to whole coffee beans, Koa Coffee offers pre-ground varieties as well.

 These propriety blends of 100% Kona coffee beans come in a grind tailored for most coffee consumers.
 The complexion is evenly granular and sits in the middle of the grind spectrum, so it works well for drip grind and Keurigs.